TheDenz3l/MoviePine/mcp/README.md

 # MCP (Model Context Protocol) Setup

-This directory contains configuration and documentation for MCP tools used in the MoviePine project.
+This directory contains configuration and documentation for Serena MCP used in the MoviePine project.

 ## Installed Tools

-### Reasoning Tools
-- **Atom of Thought (AoT)**: Structured problem decomposition with premise → reasoning → hypothesis → verification → conclusion workflow
-- **Sequential Thinking**: Lightweight iterative chain-of-thought with revision and branching support

-### Documentation Tools
-- **Context7**: Fetch focused, up-to-date library documentation for Next.js, React, Tailwind, etc.

 ### Coding Agent
 - **Serena**: Semantic code analysis and planning toolkit (ANALYSIS ONLY - NO CODE WRITING)